Guiladg/material-symbols-react-native/README.md

 ## Installation

-1. Make sure that you have installed the react-native-svg library:
+1. Make sure that you have installed the react-native-svg library.

    See https://github.com/react-native-community/react-native-svg#installation